Wanderer above the Sea of Fog: Rückenfigur and similar work

-Ideology
+Political backdrop

 Friedrich was an outspoken supporter of German liberal and nationalist feeling.
 The old German princely states were disrupted and saw their authority compromised in the wake of the Napoleonic Wars of 1803–1815.
-German nationalists advocated for the Unification of Germany and the abolition of the conservative German nobility and leadership of the German Confederation.
-One of the ways German liberals identified themselves and showed their support was a fashion trend: Altdeutsche ("Old German") outfits, a restoration of a heroic unified German past of the 1500s–1600s and the age of Martin Luther.
+German nationalists advocated the Unification of Germany and the abolition of the conservative German nobility and leadership of the German Confederation.
+One of the ways German liberals identified themselves and showed their support was by a fashion trend: Altdeutsche ("Old German") outfits, a restoration of an imagined heroic unified German past of the 1500s–1600s and the age of Martin Luther.
 Nationalists such as Friedrich thus identified themselves with restoring a lost national greatness.
-The figure in Wanderer above the Sea of Fog wears just such an Altdeutsche outfit, a political statement in the era when the painting was created.
-The trend was sufficiently alarming to the Vormärz post-Napoleonic governments that Altdeutsche costumes were banned in 1819 by the Carlsbad Decrees, a year after the painting of Wanderer.
+The art historian Norbert Wolf, following Koerner and others, has stated that the figure in Wanderer above the Sea of Fog wears just such an Altdeutsches outfit, a political statement in the era when the painting was created.
+Other scholars have described the figure's clothing as a Jäger infantry uniform.
+Markus Bertsch wrote that the figure's dress only identifies him as an "urbanite".